Your family dentistry questions answered

 Only if they are still in the habit past the age of three, as that is the point where sucking may impact on your child’s palate, bite and the alignment of their underlying adult teeth.
 At Happy Kids Dental, we recommend curbing sucking habits by the age of three, and we will offer lots of advice and encouragement to help both you and your child, as well as special appliances where necessary.

 Visiting the dentist early and often is the key to securing a lifetime of good oral health for your family.
 Get this right, and your kids will develop positive associations with the dentist that will remain with them for life.
 Get this wrong, and your children could grow up with unhappy memories of the dentist – which, by the time they’re an adult, may lead them to avoid visiting the dentist and, ultimately, to poor oral health.
-With a paediatric practice like Happy Kids Dental, you can place your trust in a team that won’t miss a single opportunity to educate your child about good oral health.
+With Happy Kids Dental’s in-house paediatric care, you can place your trust in a team that won’t miss a single opportunity to educate your child about good oral health.